 Seana Bhraigh past visits.

-As most will know Seana Bhraigh is a long way from anywhere.
+As most will know the Munro Seana Bhraigh is a long way from anywhere.
 Some guidebooks say it is one of the remotest Munros about.
 The hill is approached by Loch Coire Mhoir is reached by most by a private track up Strath Mulnzie, where a mountain bike is extremely useful.
 There are other ways in but to me this is the best.
 If your walking the route is well described in various guidebooks and can be an easy ascent but a long way from anywhere.
-I used to love doing a circuit and including the Corbett Carn Ban.
+I used to love doing a circuit including the other 4 Munros and sometimes including the Corbett Carn Ban.
 In bad weather this is extremely tricky navigation but on a long summers day its a classic.

 To me it’s not a place to rush how many on their Munro chase miss this wonderful Corrie and all its secrets.
 To sit on the summit and spend time is an incredible experience and well worth the effort.
 On this hill the views North South East and West are wonderful and I have so many memories of this wild area and my companions over the years.